 IBIS models are component-centric.
-That is, an IBIS file allows one to model an entire component, not just a particular input, output or I/O buffer.
+That is, an IBIS file allows one to model an entire component, not just a particular buffer.
 Therefore, in addition to the electrical characteristics of a component's buffers, an IBIS file includes the component's pin-to-buffer mapping, and the electrical parameters of the component's package.